nearform/titus/docs/developers/README.md

 We also provide a plugin to instrument your routes with [node-postgres] toolkit for easier interfacing with Postgres, and another plugin for enabling [Auth0] authentication with [JSON Web Tokens][jwt].

-[NodeMon] is used to to power hot reloading on file changes when running locally, and make sure your application restarts on uncaught exceptions or unhandled promises.
+[Nodemon] is used to to power hot reloading on file changes when running locally, and make sure your application restarts on uncaught exceptions or unhandled promises.

 - [More information](developers/packages/titus-backend-fastify/)

 ### Starter Docs Kit
 Titus includes a documentation start kit, __titus-starter-docs__, so you can easily document your application.

 This package is Github Pages and CDN friendly and can be hosted in the folder of a given repo without the need to include dependencies solely to support documentation.

 Docs are powered by [docsify] which requires zero in-repo dependencies, and provide hot-reloading when editing the docs

 - [More information](developers/packages/titus-starter-docs/)

 ## Services
 Your application is likely to depend on external and cloud services.
 Titus comes pre-configured with a database and an authentication service, the bare minimum we could think of from our projects.

 [Production parity][parity] really matters to us, so we're leveraging [docker-compose] to manage your database.